Titanic-Project/Titanic-Project/README.md

 The last commets we made are for you to gain better access and understanding because we added more clear comment lines and deleted some of them.
 Our cross-code trials are a thing of the past because we've committed to it multiple times., but our experiments are either correcting the deficiencies or adding sub-problems (our theses) that we have produced.

-Our report was 8 pages, but it was so that you can enjoy reading our report by adding contents, explaining what we have done step by step and adding visuals.